stms15/PokePlaylist-app/README.md

 https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css - left to right background fill in "Go Back" button.

+https://stackoverflow.com/questions/7617373/limit-results-in-jquery-ui-autocomplete - to limit the size of the autocmplete dropdown.

 The type icons were created in Figma using the Material Design Icons library.